madao-cc/CPP_MODULE_00/README.md

 ```

 ### Static Members
 Static members belong to the class as a whole rather than to any one object.
 They are often used for counters or shared data across instances.
+Only one **copy** exists.

 **Example:**
 ```cpp